Natalie-cho/heart_disease_predictor/README.md

     Report --> [*]
 ```

-## Using make
+## Using Make
-If you have make installed, you can run the following command in your terminal to run the pipeline from the root of the repository:
+If you have Make installed, you can run the following command in your terminal to run the pipeline from the root of the repository:
 ```
 $ make all
 ```